jamiewannenburg/uacalcsrc/TRANSLATION_TASKS.md

-# UACalc Rust/Python Translation Task List
+# UACalc Rust/Python Translation Plan

-**Generated:** generate_task_list.py
-**Total Tasks:** 85

 ## Overview

-This document contains a comprehensive task list for translating the UACalc Java library to Rust with Python bindings.
-Each task translates a single Java file and includes:
+This plan contains the ordered list of translation tasks for converting the UACalc Java library to Rust with Python bindings.
+Tasks are ordered by dependency count to ensure foundational classes are translated before dependent classes.

+## Translation Strategy

+### Approach
-1. **Rust Implementation** - Direct translation maintaining Java semantics
+- Direct Java-to-Rust translation maintaining exact semantics
+- Use Rust idioms where appropriate (traits for interfaces, Result/Option, etc.)
-2. **Python Bindings** - PyO3 bindings exposing all public methods
+- All public methods must be translated and tested
-3. **Java CLI Wrapper** - Command-line interface to Java implementation for testing
+- Output must match Java implementation exactly

+### Testing Strategy
-4. **Comprehensive Tests** - Rust and Python tests with timeouts and memory limits
+- Rust tests for all public methods with timeouts

-## Task Organization

-Tasks are ordered by dependency count (ascending):
-- **Low dependency tasks first** - Foundational classes with few dependencies
-- **High dependency tasks last** - Complex classes building on earlier work

-This ensures that when translating a class, all its dependencies are already available.
+- Python binding tests comparing against Java
+- Java CLI wrappers for ground truth comparison
+- Global memory limit configurable from Python

-## Excluded Packages
+### Excluded Packages

-The following packages are **excluded** from this task list:
+The following packages are **excluded** from this plan:
 - `org.uacalc.ui.*` - UI components (not needed for core library)
 - `org.uacalc.nbui.*` - NetBeans UI components
 - `org.uacalc.example.*` - Example/demo classes (NOTE: To be implemented later)

-## Testing Requirements

-### Rust Tests
-- Test all public methods
-- Include timeouts (set slightly longer than Java completion times)
-- Test edge cases and error conditions
-- Compare outputs with Java CLI wrapper

-### Python Tests
-- Test all public methods through bindings
-- Verify results match Java implementation exactly
-- Test Python-specific concerns (GIL, memory management)

-### Memory Limits
-- Global memory limit configurable from Python
-- Prevent runaway memory usage during testing

-## Progress Reporting

-A minimal `ProgressReport` trait will be created early to replace UI-dependent progress reporting from the Java library.
-This enables debugging without UI dependencies.

----

-# Tasks
+## Translation Tasks

 ## Task 1: Translate `OperationSymbol`